 September to April

-Alberta’s Colleges and Universities run their own on-campus activities to expose students to Entrepreneurship as a viable career option.
-Those interested in becoming an entrepreneur can enter the Landing page competition. and start working on the 10 steps to turn their idea into a business.
+Alberta’s Colleges and Universities run their own on-campus activities to expose students to entrepreneurship as a viable career option.
+Those interested in becoming an entrepreneur can start working on the 10 steps to turn their idea into a business.
 From January to March a series of on-campus presentations are broadcasted live and recorded for future use.
-At the end of April, each school selects who it thinks is their most promising first-time entrepreneur.
+At the end of April, each school selects who it thinks is its most promising first-time entrepreneur.

 May & June:

 Those chosen to represent their post-secondary institution as the most promising first-time entrepreneur participate in a summer skills development program.
 The skills development program starts with a Kick-off Weekend where students and aspiring entrepreneurs learn and apply the Lean Startup method and Ash Maurya’s Lean Canvas.
 The summer skills development program then continues with Lean Startups Challenges and twice-a-week web meetings.

 Each school’s representative has the opportunity to compete for over $100,000 in cash and scholarships to Silicon Valley’s top entrepreneurship program.

 Up to $50,000 in cash is made available through a series of Lean Startup Challenges, regional pitch-offs and a final province-wide pitch competition held during the Innovation Rodeo that runs the same week as the Calgary Stampede and gives away $25,000 in cash and awards $36,000 US in scholarships..

 September to August